rhesusfabio/truck-registration/README.md

 **This project just create a simple CRUD of trucks**

-- There are tests to cover the "Business/Domain" layer.
+- There are tests to cover just the "Business/Domain" layer.
+If you need more, let me know.